 Does it lessen the pressure when you play those discrete pieces, because you don’t have to think as much about transitions or a larger structure?

 Not really, because I’m a human being, and after I hear a certain amount of something I say to myself, “OK, that’s enough, maybe.”
 But then what should be next?
 That problem goes away if I keep playing, and it’s caused me more grief than I would’ve expected since I began playing the shorter pieces.
-Only one out of my eight recent concerts strikes me as a
+Only one out of my eight recent concerts strikes me as a possibility to release.

 In your liner notes you allude to the fact that 1996 was before the ubiquity of our device culture, and our age of distraction.